-A South Asian perspective on self-care with writer & editor Tahmina Begum
+A British Bangladeshi perspective on self-care with journalist Tahmina Begum

 Taking care of ourselves hasn’t been easy during the pandemic.
 In the midst of lurching days cooped up at home in May, I subscribed to The Aram newsletter founded by Tahmina Begum.
 To me, The Aram takes those complex emotions and things we’re thinking about as women of color, brings them to life in bite-sized paragraphs, and makes you feel a little less alone and a little more settled.
 Reading and listening to empowering media like The Aram has become part of my self-care routine during the pandemic.